tqer39/boilerplate-base/README.md

 - **OpenAI Codex CLI**: `@openai/codex` - OpenAI CLI for code workflows

 This approach ensures clean separation of concerns and avoids conflicts between system tools and language-specific versions.

-## Optional: rulesync

-If you want to synchronize common config files from an external rules repository, see `docs/RULESYNC.ja.md` for setup and usage.